utkarsh530/GPUODEBenchmarks/README.md

 ## Getting started with Julia

 ### Install Julia
 Firstly, we'll need to install Julia.
 The user can download the binaries from the [official JuliaLang website](https://julialang.org/downloads/) or follow this [tutorial](https://julialang.org/downloads/platform/).
-Alternatively, one can use the convenience of a [Julia multiplier](https://github.com/JuliaLang/juliaup).
+Alternatively, one can use the convenience of a [Julia version multipexer](https://github.com/JuliaLang/juliaup).
 The recommended OS for installation is Linux. **The recommended Julia version is v1.8**.
 For using AMD GPUs, please install v1.9.

 ### Add Julia to your PATH
 Execute this command in your shell or add this entry to your `.bashrc` or `.profile` file: